douglaslwatts/gemini_bug_example_api/README.md

 TypeError: Object of type Content is not JSON serializable 127.0.0.1 - - [22/Mar/2024 09:04:03] "POST /api/v1/chat-message HTTP/1.1" 500 -
 ```
+The above demonstrates the bug for attempting to return the history in the response.
+Ideally, we
+will also be able to take that exact history which is returned, and send it in a subsequent request
+in the optional `history` field in the request model.
+However, this does not work as the same bug
+applies there as well.